 AWS Service Limits

-When you create your AWS account, AWS sets default service limits on certain resources on a per-region basis.
+When you create an AWS account, AWS sets default service limits on certain resources on a per-region basis.
 Before launching instances, check the limits to determine if any should be increased especially for EBS, EC2 instances, and VPC elastic IP address limits.
-Plan to request limit increases in advance of the time that you need them.
+Plan to request limit increases in advance of the time you need them.

 Teradata recommends increasing the instance limits to one more than the size of the system to support the Node Failure Recovery process.
 If you want to leave the downed node running for diagnostic purposes, Teradata recommends increasing the instance limits even further to two or more.